mamei16/LLM_Web_search/README.md

 ### Updating DuckDuckGo Search Python Package

-By default, the `duckduckgo-search` python package is used to get results from DuckDuckGo.
-However, the `update_wizard` may downgrade `duckduckgo-search` to an outdated version again after installing the extension requirements.
-To avoid `202 Ratelimit` exceptions, you may want to update `duckduckgo-search` before using this extension, by using the following steps:
+The `duckduckgo-search` python package is now called `ddgs` and may now also retrieve results from other search engines, such as Bing.
+If you're fine with this, you can try to avoid the `202 Ratelimit` exceptions that regularly appear when using the old `duckduckgo-search` by manually installing `ddgs` before using this extension, by using the following steps:
 1. Run the appropriate `cmd_` script inside the text-generation-webui folder
-2. Check the version listed in the [extension requirements](https://github.com/mamei16/LLM_Web_search/blob/main/requirements.txt#L2)
-3. Run the command:
+2. Run the command:

 ```
-pip install --upgrade "duckduckgo_search==<version>"
+pip install ddgs
 ```
-\- Where you need to replace `<version>` with the version from step 2, for example 8.0.4

-If you choose to use SearXNG as the search engine, you of course won't need to update `duckduckgo-search`.
+If you choose to use SearXNG as the search engine backend, you of course won't need to install `ddgs`.

 ## Usage